 The lease buyer may be able to sell the vehicle for a profit if the market value is higher than the residual value at the end of the term if they choose to buy out the vehicle.

 When deciding on a vehicle lease takeover, it is very important to read and understand all the terms of the original lease as there are some limitations.
 The buyer should make sure the seller has not already exceeded some of the limits.
 Three areas of the lease contract the buyer should focus on are:

-Leasing agencies set their own kilometre limits averaging 25,000 kilometres per year in Canada.
+Leasing agencies set their own kilometer limits averaging 25,000 kilometers per year in Canada.
 When a buyer takes over a lease, they are responsible for any over the limit fees.
 The optimum lease takeover would be a vehicle that has less mileage than the yearly estimates.
-It is important to ensure there are enough kilometres left to take the buyer to the end of the term without going over the limits.
+It is important to ensure there are enough kilometers left to take the buyer to the end of the term without going over the limits.

 Restrictions About Wear and Tear

 The lease buyer should carefully review the terms of the lease about normal wear and tear.
 If the vehicle appears to have extensive wear and tear, stay away from the lease takeover, as the buyer would be responsible for repairs.
 Body damage over a 2-inch diameter, bad color matches, scratches, sanding marks, and bumper damage would be considered excessive wear and tear.

 Lease Transfer Fees and Vehicle Turn in Fees

 When reviewing the terms of the lease, always look for hidden costs such as Turn in fees and Lease transfer fees.
 Ensure there are no outstanding toll charges or unpaid tickets on the vehicle as the buyer may be required to pay these.

 Note: Always obtain a car history before buying the lease.